nicolealdurien/DC-fs-imm-Feb-21/week-01/day-01/cli-in-class-activity.md

 To open a file in a specific program: open filename -a programname

-to create a directory
+To create a directory:
 mkdir directoryname

-to copy a file from one directory to another cp filename destination
+To copy a file from one directory to another: cp filename destination

-move file from one directory to another mv filename destination
+Move file from one directory to another: mv filename destination

-remove folder with files
+Remove folder with files:
 rm -r -f foldername

-write text to file. write "hello world" text to 1.txt file echo "hello world" > 1.txt
+Write text to file. write "hello world" text to 1.txt file: echo "hello world" > 1.txt

-display file contents
+Display file contents:
 cat 1.txt